vrtx/vwatchd/README.md

-vwatchd - Virtualeyes Watcher Daemon
+vwatchd - Virtualeyes Watching Daemon
 ---
 vwatchd is a daemon that collects and records system information for analysis by virtualeyes.
 The underlying mechanism for collection is SystemTap for Linux or DTrace for Mac OS and BSD.
 The daemon